Writing Became Difficult

 Writers call this “writer’s block.”
-It means that for some reason, they cannot continue writing.
-Normally it’s because they haven’t figured out the next part of the story or there is some logic/plot/character issue that’s preventing the story from working.
-In my case, I knew exactly what I wanted to write about, how I wanted to write it and what it should read like.
-My problem was that I simply didn’t want to write.
-I took some time to think about my situation.
-I understood that when I would look at the last paragraph, there was a definite hesitation to begin typing.
-I categorized these feelings as anger [stubbornness] and fear.
+It means that they cannot continue.
+Typically, this occurs when the next part of the story is unclear.
+A significant logic/plot/character issue often prevents the story from working.
+However, I knew exactly what I wanted to write and what it should read like.
+My problem was more fundamental.
+I did not want to write.
+To solve the problem, I took some time to think about my situation.
+As a test, I looked at the last paragraph and felt hesitation.
+I categorized these feelings as anger, stubbornness, and fear.

 What was the source of these negative emotions?
-I wasn’t sure.
-Something new was occurring and I needed to tackle this problem.
-What there an “Engineering” approach to solving this dilemma?
-A big technical analysis?
+I was not sure.
+Something new was occurring, and I needed a fresh approach.
+Well, I am an electrical engineer.
+What is an “engineering” approach to solving this dilemma, like an extensive technical analysis?
 Or would I take the soft approach by talking to my friends and family?
 Search the internet for solutions?
-Writers have clearly encountered this issue in the past.
-My decision was to avoid the issue.
+Not quite.
+I solved my problem by not solving it.

-Was I tired of the characters in my fifth book?
+Was I tired of the characters?
 Not really.
-As I think about the characters, my only negative emotion could be described as jealousy.
-They’re young and get to have exciting lives.
+As I think about them, my only negative emotion is jealousy.
+They are young and get to have exciting lives.
 Why can’t my life be like that?
-No, that wasn’t the source of the problem.
-A fear of success?
+No, that was not the source of the problem.
+Fear of success?
 Or failure?
-I’ve come to grips with the reality that writing is a hobby.
-I will never be Tom Clancy and I’m fine with that tragic circumstance.
-My marketing goal is to break even.
-Still got to make that happen.
+I have come to grips with the reality that writing is a hobby, and I will never be a megastar like Tom Clancy.

 Am I tired of writing?
-Again, no. I like writing and self-editing.
-At this very moment, writing this blog is an enjoyable experience.
+Again, no. At this very moment, writing this sentence is an enjoyable experience.
 I just thought of a new blog topic.
-Look forward to reading in 11 weeks, “Working With An Editor.”
-Ten other topics to tackle first.
-Do I just need to man up and write?
-No, that leads to forced dialog, incomplete plots, errors and overall bad writing.

-As I was writing this blog, I came up with a plan.
-I was going to jump right into writing.
-When I got stuck, I would force myself to write down my thoughts.
-Why the frustration?
-How do I feel?
+Eventually, I came up with a plan.
+I was going to jump right in.
+When I got stuck, I would write my negative thoughts and answer some questions.
+Why was I feeling frustrated?
 How good would it feel to continue?
 How should I be feeling?
-What should I be doing?
-Then, I would write up everything on this blog the next day.
-This would allow me to analyze my thoughts and look for patterns.
-There’s that Engineering mind again.
-Collect data, organize and analyze.
+What should I be writing about?
+Once I captured some thoughts, I would try again.
+This data collection would allow me to analyze my thoughts and look for patterns.
+There is that engineering mind again.
+Collect data, organize, and analyze.
 “The conclusion will rise above the noise.”
-Now, if I could put it all into Microsoft Excel…
+Now, if I could put all that data into Microsoft Excel…

-An hour later, the words had begun to flow and I actually had real writer’s block.
-I knew the next part of the story, but I didn’t know how to make the leap.
-This had happened a few times in the past and I did what I normally did to get around the issue.
-I stared at a blank wall, worked through the possible solutions and got back to writing.
+However, after an hour of pounding, writing became more manageable, and I had genuine writer’s block.
+I knew the next part of the story but did not know how to make the leap.
+So, I stared at a blank wall, worked through the issue, and returned to writing.
 Three hours later, I looked at the clock.
-11:30 PM.
+11:30 p.m.
 Half an hour past bedtime.
-I had powered through 1.5 chapters and I enjoyed the experience.
+I powered through 15 pages!

 You’re the best -Bill